 - Slide painting into the outer box.
 The most common source of damage to paintings is from movement allowed by extra space in the box.
 Cut the box down to a smaller size if necessary, or fill the box as completely as possible with additional bubble wrap—not packing peanuts.

 - Tape the box shut.
 Tape all seams of the outer box, including the short seams at the end of each flap.
-Any untaped seam can snag and easily rip open if something catches it.
-Only use high quality, heavy duty packing tape that’s at least two inches wide.
+Any untapped seam can snag and easily rip open if something catches it.
+Only use high-quality, heavy-duty packing tape that’s at least two inches wide.
 Duct tape and other household tapes are not sufficient.